Great Smoky Mountains National Park Information

 Wildlife

-The Great Smoky Mountains National Park is home to a wide variety of wildlife, from our famous Black Bear to the newly introduced Elk herd.
-Keep in mind that any animals you encounter are wild, and no matter how cute they may seem you never want to feed or try to touch them.
-If you see a bear cub, know with full certainty that Mamma bear is nearby and is anxiously watching your every move.
+The Great Smoky Mountains National Park is home to a wide variety of wildlife, from our famous black bear to the newly introduced elk herd.
+Keep in mind that any animals you encounter are wild, and no matter how cute they may seem, you never want to feed or try to touch them.
+If you see a bear cub, know with full certainty that Mamma Bear is nearby and is anxiously watching your every move.

 Flora